xiaolancara/English_to_French_Translator/README.md

 (I tried to use it on chinese Language bu using tokenized package jieba but it performs not good.
 It may depend on the dataset and the language structure of chinese.)

-All languages data can be found from [here](https://github.com/xiaolancara/English_to_French_Translator/tree/main/data)
+All languages data are under [data folder](https://github.com/xiaolancara/English_to_French_Translator/tree/main/data)

 # Model Prediction & Performance